Malaysian court scraps cross-dressing ban in landmark decision

 The case was launched by four transgender individuals in the western state of Negeri Sembilan, three of whom went in appeal against a lower court’s decision in 2012.

-“This is a win for all Malaysians, as the constitution protects us all, irrespective of ethnicity, gender and class,” said Ivy Josiah of the Women’s Aid Organization.
+“This is a win for all Malaysians, as the constitution protects us all, irrespective of ethnicity, gender and class,” said Ivy Josiah of the Women’s Aid Organisation.

 “Surely no court, civil or sharia, can refute the fact that human dignity is paramount,” Josiah told Reuters.